-WELD 1770 - Gas Metal Arc Welding (GMAW) - Flux Core Arc Welding (FCAW).
-4 credits
+WELD 1770 - Gas Metal - Flux Core Arc Welding (4 credits)

-Students will be introduced to the basics of Gas Metal Arc Welding (GMAW), which includes metal transfer modes, electrode identification, and a detailed introduction to the power source, repairs, techniques, and set-up.
-The course projects will enable the students' to advance on their skills in GMAW leading up to the process of Flux Core Arc Welding (FCAW) using dual shield with the final being based on the AWS D1.1 Structural Steel Code.
-If a student does not meet the following prerequisites, contact the instructor for a skill level placement test for admittance into the course.
+The student will be introduced to the basics of Gas Metal Arc Welding (GMAW), which includes metal transfer modes, electrode identification, and a detailed introduction to the power source, repairs, techniques, and set-up.
+The course projects will enable the student to advance in their skills in GMAW leading up to the process of Flux Core Arc Welding (FCAW) using dual shield with the final being based on the AWS D1.1 Structural Steel Code.
 (2 lect., 4 lab)

-WELD 1780 (WELD 1785) - Gas Tungsten Arc Welding on Plate (GTAW).
-3 credits
+WELD 1780 - Gas Tungsten Arc Welding on Plate (3 credits)

-Students will be introduced to the theory of GTAW, machine set-up, and shielding gases used with various applications on mild steel, aluminum, and stainless steel plate in flat, horizontal, vertical-up, and overhead positions.
-(1 lect., 4 lab)
+The student will be introduced to the theory of GTAW, machine set-up, and shielding gases used with various applications on mild steel, aluminum, and stainless steel plate in flat, horizontal, vertical-up, and overhead positions.
+(1 lect.
+4 lab)

-WELD 1860 - Welding Fabrication.
-3 credits
+WELD 1860 - Welding Fabrication (3 credits)